addu390/addu390.github.io/_notes/wrk-proposal.md

 <b>Addressing the right problem</b>: With more and more companies coming into the digital space and existing companies giving at most importance to customer experience, "automation" is the way to scale and solve.
 Every company out there has a workflow.
 The no-code/less-code approach to defining these workflow(s) so companies can work towards the betterment of the kernel of their product is the way forward for many.

-That said, the need for innovation and skilling-up at Wrk goes unsaid.
+That said, the need for constant innovation and skilling-up at Wrk goes unsaid.
 A checklist of Fast-growing, customer-first, remote-first - Wrk tops them all.

-## 4. Bio
+## 4. About me

 - Resume: [pyblog.xyz/about](https://pyblog.xyz/about)
 - Github: [@addu390](https://github.com/addu390)